ray-project/ray/doc/source/ray-air/deployment.rst

 In the above diagram:

-* Only one library is used -- showing that you can pick and choose and do not need to replace all of your ML infrastructure to use Ray AIR.
+* Only one library is used -- showing that you can pick and choose and do not need to replace all of your ML infrastructure to use Ray.
 * You can use one of :ref:`Ray's many deployment modes <jobs-overview>` to launch and manage Ray clusters and Ray applications.
 * AIR libraries can read data from external storage systems such as Amazon S3 / Google Cloud Storage, as well as store results there.